 Most medical aids and bandaging are given to you under direct ownership.
 If you receive a medical aid as such, you simply own the medical aid permanently.
-In derogation of reimbursement of the cost you paid, we may provide some medical aids under a lease contract.
+Other medical aids are generally leased out to you.
 Lease means that you may use the medical aid as long as you need and as long as you remain insured with us.
 You conclude a loan agreement with us or the care provider that sets out your rights and obligations.
 Medical aids and devices on loan can be obtained only from a care provider with whom we have concluded a contract.